 Counselling can help to alleviate some of the stresses many of us are experiencing during these difficult economic times.
 Our health is our wealth and more importantly, our mental health.
-For this reason, I am offering 30-minute online session for all those who are experiencing difficulty as a result of COVID-19 for £25.
+For this reason, I offer a free consultation for all.

 My sessions are priced as follows and all sessions are 50 minutes long:

-EMDR sessions need more time; therefore, sessions are one and a half hours long:
+EMDR sessions sometimes need more time; therefore, sessions are one and a half hours long:

 Everything that you say to me in a counselling session is confidential.
 This means that whatever you tell me is in complete confidence and I will not share it with another person.
 However, there are certain restrictions to confidentiality; where I am bound by certain factors to report that information.